rgleave/proj2/EnergyForecastingWorkshop-module-1.md

 - How to set up Athena
 - How to automatically generate Glue databases and tables using Athena.
 - How to build infrastructure (IAM roles and Lamda Functions) using Cloud Formation.
-- How to use Athena to generate a refined data set from raw data, then register it as a new Glue table.
+- How to use Athena to generate an enhanced data set from raw data, then register it as a new Glue table.

 You are now ready to move on to the next module of this workshop.